DexSinGrasp: Learning a Unified Policy for Dexterous Object Singulation and Grasping in Densely Cluttered Environments: Conclusion

 \subsubsection{Vision-Based Policy Behavior Cloning}

-Our vision-based student policy uses scene point cloud instead of object poses, which cannot be accurately obtained in such heavily occluded, cluttered environments.
+Our vision-based student policy uses scene point cloud instead of object poses, which cannot be accurately obtained in such heavily occluded SNCs.
 We specifically use behavior cloning to train the student policy, with data collected from two teachers.
 The different visual observation $s_t^V$ for the vision-based student policy is defined as

-where singulation distance $d_t^S$ is removed from $s_t$ in the state-based teacher policy, and object state $s_t^O\in\mathbb{R}^{16}$ is substituted with center position of scene point cloud $s_t^{O'}\in\mathbb{R}^{3}$ as the object state is hard to acquire.
+where singulation distance $d_t^S$ is removed from $s_t$ in the state-based teacher policy, and object state $s_t^O\in\mathbb{R}^{16}$ is substituted with center position of scene point cloud $s_t^{O'}\in\mathbb{R}^{3}$.
 Moreover, the vision-based policy includes the visual features $v_t\in\mathbb{R}^{128}$ encoded from the scene point cloud using a pre-trained point cloud encoder from UniGraspTransformer \cite{wangUniGraspTransformerSimplifiedPolicy2024}, with the encoder weights frozen during the policy distillation.